 Inventory, which consists of raw material, work-in-process and finished goods, is stated at the lower of cost or market value.
 We determine cost using the first-in, first-out method.
 Inventory levels are analyzed periodically and written down to their net realizable value if they have become obsolete, have a cost basis in excess of its expected net realizable value or are in excess of expected requirements.
-During 2017 and 2016, we recognized an inventory write-down of approximately \$2.0 million and \$0.5 million, respectively, related to Noden Products that we forecast we will be unable to sell prior to its expiration.
+During the year ended December 31, 2018 we recognized a reduction in the inventory reserve of \$1.2 million.
+During the years ended December 31, 2017 and 2016, we recognized inventory write-downs of approximately \$2.0 million and \$0.3 million, respectively.